“Who’s your inspiration?”: My Ballet Of Unlikely Answers

 Creativity isn’t really ‘teachable’.
 But it is ‘learnable’ and certainly ‘expandable’.
-Exercising the creative muscles is something I get to do everyday.
+Exercising the creative muscles is something I get to do every day.
 As a result, the giant boulder of idea making still has momentum from the days and weeks before.

 I’m not really a 1:1 thinker.
 For example, the other day I was on a walk next to a river as the sun began to descend.
 It was gorgeous!
 A storm had recently passed and created these giant undulating dark clouds.
 The sun, brilliantly red, poked rays of orange-crimson light through the clouds and stretched out glorious beams across the horizon… And yet I felt at no point that I needed to paint a sunset.

 Instead, I mentally noted all my favorite light-related things: magnifying lenses, dark rooms with small bits of light poking through, motion detectors, ethereal fog, mirrors, light-sensitive lemon juice drawings.
-In a matter of minutes I had strained those ideas through even more mental filters.
+In a matter of minutes, I had strained those ideas through even more mental filters.
 “Hmm… a robotics light sculpture?
 Maybe I should work on a back-lit oil painting my friend suggested years ago.
 Lemon juice… is it reactive with wood?
-Citric Acid… probably reacts with tannin in wood, right?
+Citric Acid… probably reacts with the tannin in wood, right?
 Maybe I had something with the light & motion sensors?
 I have an extra Arduino board.
 Yeah, I should try that.
 How would I emulate the feeling of a sunset?
-Or maybe it’s specific to a single day to each year, like ancient cultures employed.
+Or maybe it’s specific to a single day to each year like ancient cultures employed.
 I should Google ancient sun schedules.”